jooolia/JAG_professional_website/content/post/chapter2_ITSL_questions_and_R_lab/index.md

 +++
-title = "Chapter 2 of Introduction to Statistical Learning" subtitle = "Responses to questions on github: Chapter 2 Statistical Learning"
+title = "Exercises from chapter 2 of Introduction to Statistical Learning" subtitle = "Responses to questions on github: Chapter 2 Statistical Learning"

 # Add a summary to display on homepage (optional).